ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 {:tip}

-### 2. Adding an uplink Adapter to a virtual switch
+### 2. Adding an uplink adapter to a virtual switch

 1. Configure a new uplink adapter by going to the **ESXi host Manage** tab, select **Manage** and then **Networking**.
 2. Select the **Physical adapters** tab